fpiesche/docker-mailpile/README.md

 Once startup completes, you will be able to use Mailpile at `http://localhost:8080/` on your host computer.

-## Configuration

-There is no external configuration needed for this container; all the configuration is done within Mailpile itself and stored in the container's data volume (see below).

 ## Persistent data

 The mailpile data (emails, encryption keys, configuration, etc) are all stored in the [unnamed docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/#adding-a-data-volume) `/home/mailpile/.local/share/Mailpile/`.
 The docker daemon will store that data within the docker directory `/var/lib/docker/volumes/...`.
 That means your data is saved even if the container crashes, is stopped or deleted.